NCAA Division II field hockey tournament

 The NCAA Division II field hockey tournament is an annual single-elimination tournament conducted by the National Collegiate Athletic Association to determine the national champion of women's Division II collegiate field hockey in the United States.
 The tournament was held from 1981 and 1983, discontinued from 1984 and 1991, was re-instated in 1992, and has been held every year since.

 Between 1984 and 1991, Division II teams competed in the NCAA Division III Field Hockey Championship.

 The most successful team are the Bloomsburg Huskies, with thirteen titles.
-Saint Anselm are the current champions, winning their first national title in 2024.
+Shippensburg are the current champions, winning their sixth national title in 2025.

 Teams from Pennsylvania have historically dominated the tournament.
 Aside from 1981, every year that small college championships have been conducted (AIAW: 1979 to 1981, NCAA: 1981 to 2012), one or more teams from Pennsylvania have played in either or both Division II and Division III national title games, winning 29 of 38 such games.